Fun With Nuance - The Gathering Bundle

 I based all the quilt dimensions (pieces and segments) on the dimensions of the fabric in the bundle.
 My goal is to use as much of the fabric as possible for the entire front and binding of the quilt.
 Backing will be one of our 115" wide Batik Cotton fabrics.

 I started with nine half yard cuts.
-I like the wide stripe on the basket and decided on a 4" strip that will be pieced together with a simple diagnal join.
+I like the wide stripe on the basket and decided on a 4" strip that will be pieced together with a simple diagonal join.
 The join will be a 45 degree angle join, much like that of binding.

 I cut three (3) strips from each of the nine fabrics for a total of 27 strips.
-I subcut each strip into 16 1/2" segments.
+I sub-cut each strip into 16 1/2" segments.
 These segments joined together will become the strips for the quilt.

 The piecing is simple.
 If you've ever sewn binding strips together using a 45 degree stitch angle - this is how the segments are joined.